Nutrition and healthy eating is a multi-layered approach to wellness.

 It also includes the ingredients you use to cook and the combination of foods you consume during each full meal.

-Healthy eating is one of those things most people know is important.
+Healthy eating is one of those things that most people know is important.
 It’s not always easy to fine-tune your preferences.

-The subtler points of nutrition sometimes change as new nutrition and healthy eating articles reference further research and new studies.
+According to MayoClinic, the subtler points of nutrition sometimes change as new nutrition and healthy eating articles reference further research and new studies.